Mugdha Vaishampayan

-Mugdha Vaishampayan (born 5 April 2000) is one of the finalists in the Marathi championship of Sa Re Ga Ma Pa Marathi L'il Champs, which aired on Zee Marathi television between July 2008 and February 2009.
+Mugdha Vaishampayan (born 5 April 2000) is one of the finalists in the Marathi championship of Sa Re Ga Ma Pa Marathi Li'l Champs, which aired on Zee Marathi television between July 2008 and February 2009.
 She was referred to as "Little Monitor".

-In 2009 & 2010 Mugdha appeared in many stage shows and public events, and her career currently extends to music albums, playback for movies and TV serials, media commercials, reality show anchoring, promotional campaigns for leading Newspapers, and performing in her solo singing programs.
+In 2009 and 2010, Mugdha appeared in many stage shows and public events, and her career currently extends to music albums, playback for movies and TV serials, media commercials, reality show anchoring, promotional campaigns for leading Newspapers, and performing in her solo singing programs.

 Background

-Mugdha was born in Alibag, the daughter of Bhagwan and Bhagyashree Vaishampayan.
+Mugdha was born in Alibaug, the daughter of Bhagwan and Bhagyashree Vaishampayan.
 Mugdha's ability to sing was identified by her father when she was 2 years old, and she received formal training in fundamental music from Sunil Mhatre, Sheetal Kunte, Anuradha Velankar and Bhagwan Vaishampayan.
-After her run in Idea Sa Re Ga Ma Little Champs, her name became familiar to the residents of Maharashtra.
-The people of Konkan call her "रायगड कन्या" (Daughter of Raigad).
+After her run in Sa Re Ga Ma Pa Marathi Li'l Champs, her name became familiar to the residents of Maharashtra.
+The people of Konkan call her "Raigad Kanya" (Daughter of Raigad).

+Personal life

+Mugdha Vaishampayan tied the knot with Prathamesh Laghate on 20 December 2023 who is a singer in Sa Re Ga Ma Pa Marathi Li'l Champs reality show aired on Zee Marathi.

 Career

 Television anchor

-Mugdha was one of the anchor for Season 2 telecast of Music reality show Sa Re Ga Ma Pa Marathi L'il Champs on Zee Marathi.
+Mugdha was one of the anchor for Season 2 telecast of Music reality show Sa Re Ga Ma Pa Marathi Li'l Champs on Zee Marathi.
 This schedule was telecasted during 2 August 2010 to 23 January 2011.

-Sa Re Ga Ma Pa Marathi L'il Champs
+Sa Re Ga Ma Pa Marathi Li'l Champs

-In 2008, Mugdha first auditioned for Sa Re Ga Ma Pa Marathi L'il Champs, a competitive music reality show produced Zee Marathi television channel.
+In 2008, Mugdha first auditioned for Sa Re Ga Ma Pa Marathi Li'l Champs, a competitive music reality show produced Zee Marathi.
 She became one of 50 finalists chosen from among several thousand age 8 to 14 children from Maharashtra, and ended as one of the top 5 finalists overall.
 On the show she was known as "The Little Monitor".

 During the course of the competition, Mugdha was awarded with the title "Raigad Bhushan" by Raigad Zilha Parishad and is one of the youngest persons to have received such award from any elected Government body.

-Hindi serial
+Hindi series

-Mugdha was cast as a lead playback singer for daily soap Kashi being broadcast on NDTV Imagine This marked the first time she sang a Hindi song, as well as her first assignment as a playback singer on television.
+Mugdha was cast as a lead playback singer for daily soap Kashi being broadcast on NDTV Imagine.
+This marked the first time she sang a Hindi song, as well as her first assignment as a playback singer on television.
 Her song was recorded in March 2010 and featured in several episodes as a theme song.